 Referring to all the carpenters in a random post, Dave Mariette from Guilds of Metalsmith’s Gallery, recently stressed on the use of drill press for tapping operations, whenever possible.
-Drilling holes is perhaps one of the commonest tasks performed by masons, carpenters, blacksmiths and architects.
+Drilling holes is perhaps one of the commonest tasks performed by masons, carpenters, blacksmiths, and architects.
 Professionals use hand drills because they’re easier to use.
-However, they are not accurate. drill press is an efficient and practical substitute.
+However, they are not accurate. a drill press is an efficient and practical substitute.
 It is preferred over hand drills when we have to mark the location and orientation of the hole correctly.

 Drilling Machines—A Brief Introduction

 Drilling machines are versatile in nature.
-They range from small sized, manually operated power drills to larger floor-mounted and bench-mounted models.
-They’re used for various purposes like tapping holes, counter-boring, deburring and reaming holes.
+They range from small-sized, manually operated power drills to larger floor-mounted and bench-mounted models.
+They’re used for various purposes like tapping holes, counter-boring, deburring, and reaming holes.
 They may consume lots of space in our basements, but they make our task much faster and easier.

 5 Reasons Why A Worker Must Have A Drilling Machine With Him